mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 **The reality:** Most middle management tasks can be automated or eliminated.
 AI can track productivity, assign work, and even generate performance feedback.

 **Who's left:** People managers who actually develop talent and technical managers who ship code.
-Everyone else is being "reorganized" out of existence.
+Everyone else is being 'reorganized' out of existence.

 ## The Automation Hierarchy